chrisjbryant/errant/readme.md

 spaCy is a natural language processing (NLP) toolkit available here: https://spacy.io/.

-UPDATE 17/12/17: In early November, spaCy underwent significant changes when it became version 2.0.0.
-Although we have not tested ERRANT with this new version of spaCy, the main difference seems to be a slight increase in performance at a significant cost to speed.
-As such, we currently recommend the slightly older spaCy v1.9.0 for use with ERRANT.

 It can be installed for Python 3 as follows:
 ```
 pip3 install -U spacy==1.9.0